-6.6 Confidentiality
+6.7 Confidentiality

-Although the Administration cannot guarantee absolute confidentiality, attempts will be made to keep the allegations in confidence.
-Only those with a demonstrated "need to know" (e.g. the Dean, the Dean's appointed staff handling the procedures of the Code of Conduct, witnesses, if any) shall be privy to any allegation filed.
+Although the Administration cannot guarantee absolute confidentiality, attempts will be made to keep the allegations on a need-to-know basis.
+Only those with a demonstrated "need to know" (e.g., the Dean, the Dean's designee, the investigator, and any witnesses) shall be privy to any allegation filed.